-"A new patient is one who has not received any professional services from the physician or another physician of the same specialty who belongs to the same group practice, within the past three years."
+"A new patient is one who has not received any professional services from the physician/qualified health care professional or another physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years."

-"An established patient is one who has received professional services from the physician, or another physician of the same specialty who belongs to the same group practice, within the past three years."
+"An established patient is one who has received professional services from the physician/qualified health care professional, or another physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years."

 The new versus established patient guidelines also clarify the situation in which one physician is on call or covering for another physician.
-In this instance, classify the patient encounter the same as if it were for the physician who is unavailable
+In this instance, classify the patient encounter the same as if it were for the physician who is unavailable.